Destination

 Roman Mosaic in Risan

-Roman Mosaics: One of the Most Unique Things to Do in Kotor Bay
+Roman Mosaics: A Unique Thing to Do

 Risan is the oldest settlement in Boka Bay, dating back to the Illyrian period.
 The town is famous for its Roman mosaics, located in a small archaeological site.
 These intricate floor mosaics, depicting mythological figures and geometric designs, provide a fascinating glimpse into the ancient world.